 External Ids for ADAM10 Gene

 Members of the ADAM family are cell surface proteins with a unique structure possessing both potential adhesion and protease domains.
-This gene encodes and ADAM family member that cleaves many proteins including TNF-alpha and E-cadherin. [provided by RefSeq, Jul 2008]
+This gene encodes and ADAM family member that cleaves many proteins including TNF-alpha and E-cadherin.
+Alternate splicing results in multiple transcript variants encoding different proteins that may undergo similar processing. [provided by RefSeq, Feb 2016]

 GeneCards Summary for ADAM10 Gene

 ADAM10 (ADAM Metallopeptidase Domain 10) is a Protein Coding gene.
-Diseases associated with ADAM10 include reticulate acropigmentation of kitamura and alzheimer disease 18.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein homodimerization activity and receptor binding.
+Diseases associated with ADAM10 include Reticulate Acropigmentation Of Kitamura and Alzheimer Disease 18.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and Insulin receptor recycling.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and signaling receptor binding.
 An important paralog of this gene is ADAM17.